 - Minor damage can be easily repaired with finishing putty available in blending colors. - Retain several planks for future repairs. - Major damage will require board replacement.
-If using the floating installation, your floor can easily be disassembled to allow for replacement.

 LIMITED RESIDENTIAL AND LIGHT COMMERCIAL WARRANTY

 Manufacturer warrants to the original purchaser of its Engineered Hardwood Flooring in North America the following warranties: